Product May Have Been Discontinued

-Crave canned dog food receives the Advisor’s second-highest tier rating of 4.5 stars.
+Crave canned dog food receives the Advisor’s top rating of 5 stars.

-Crave Beef Pate was selected to represent the other products in the line for this review.
+Crave Beef Pate was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Crave Beef Pate